-A key element of the guidelines relates to the definition of "market price", which is referred to but is not otherwise defined in the Revenue Code.
+A key element of the guidelines relates to the definition of "market price", which is referred to but not defined in the Income Tax law under the Revenue Code.

 Market price is defined by the guidelines to mean compensation for goods, services or interest that independent contracting parties would determine in good faith (the comparable transaction).
 In addition, the comparable transaction must be of the same type as the related parties' transaction and take place on the same date.